SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 String Literals
 ~~~~~~~~~~~~~~~

-A string literal is a sequence of characters surrounded by quotes.
+A string literal is a sequence of characters surrounded by quotation marks.
 A single-line string literal is surrounded by double quotation marks
 and has the following form: